hashref/bash_timestamp_convert/README.md

 # bash_timestamp_convert

 This is a UTC timestamp conversion tool.
 I made it because I routinely have to convert UTC to specific timezones and I got tired of either A) typing `date` commands or B) going to free websites to do these standard conversions.
-This script handles those specific convertions for me.
+This script handles those specific conversions for me.

 Any timezone can be easily added to the BASH array.
 This timezone that are currently being convert to are...